Kodak: Kodak Gallery

 In June 2001, Kodak purchased the photo-developing website Ofoto, later renamed Kodak Gallery.
 The website enabled users to upload their photos into albums, publish them into prints, and create mousepads, calendars, and other products.
 On March 1, 2012, Kodak announced that it sold Kodak Gallery to Shutterfly for $23.8 million.

 Light-emitting diodes

-Kodak research into LED technology produced a number of innovations beginning in the 1980s.
+Kodak's research into LED technology produced several innovations beginning in the 1980s.
 In 1986, Kodak unveiled the first high-volume LED printer.
 Kodak chemists Ching Wan Tang and Steven Van Slyke created the first practical organic light-emitting diode (OLED) in 1987.
 In 1999, Kodak entered a partnership with Sanyo to produce OLED displays.
 Kodak sold its OLED business unit to LG Electronics in December 2009.

 Medical technology

 Kodak's first radiographic film was produced in 1896.

 In the 1970s, Kodak developed the Ektachem Analyzer, a clinical chemistry analyzer.
 The devices were first sold in 1980 after receiving FDA approval.

-In 2007 Kodak agreed to sell Kodak Health Group to Onex Corporation for $2.35 billion in cash, and up to $200 million in additional future payments if Onex achieved specified returns on the acquisition.
+In 2007, Kodak agreed to sell Kodak Health Group to Onex Corporation for $2.35 billion in cash, and up to $200 million in additional future payments if Onex achieved specified returns on the acquisition.
 The sale was completed May 1.